mastodon/documentation/Using-Mastodon/FAQ.md

 ![Getting Started](https://octodon.social/media/TKlZpSNRRcHBOEFNlGs) ![Extended Information](https://octodon.social/media/D7bfl1NYzNy4XIT8nLs) ![Info Page](https://octodon.social/media/zvoI8yUt4uurZcKqFRk)

 #### Wow, I keep seeing offensive stuff from a particular instance, is there a way to block *all* of it?
 Not without a lot of clicking, sorry.
 But, your instance admin can do it!
-Please contact her.
+Please contact them.

 #### How do I get verified with a “✅”?
 “✅” is an emoji, *only* for lulz.
 There is no verification on Mastodon.
 You can copy and paste “✅” into your bio if you wish, you cheeky monkey.